cch1/ephemeral/README.md

 Ephemerals are not values and are not suitable for serialization.

 ### Shutdown
-To free up the resources used by the ephemeral, close it as you would close an async channel.
+To free up the resources used by the ephemeral, close it as you would close a core.async channel.

 ### Troubleshooting
 The acquire function is automatically rescheduled if synchronously throws an exception or reports a failure asynchronously.
-However, if it silently fails to place a value on the ephemeral channel it will not ever be rescheduled.
+However, if it neither throws an exception synchronously nor places a value on the ephemeral channel it will not ever be rescheduled.

 ### TODO
 1. Consider making the metadata read-only.
+Pros: metrics can't be overwritten.
+Cons: reduced utility.
 2. Consider using mutable fields instead of atoms for internal state.
 3. Enhance printing to leverage metatdata.